borilla/timeout-monitor/README.md

 ## Example

-To find uncleared timers produced by any test in a test suite, in our global test setup file we can add a `beforeEach` and `afterEach` to run before and after every test, eg:
+To find (and clear) uncleared timers produced by any test in a test suite, in our global test setup file we can add a `beforeEach` and `afterEach` to run before and after every test, eg:

 ```js
 const TimeoutMonitor = require('timeout-monitor');